Contact Us

 • Discover Porto and Lisbon, two of the most charming cities in Europe Cycle through pine forests and along coastal routes Explore the medieval white-washed town of Óbidos

 Blessed with sun-kissed beaches, colourful fishing villages, and scenic routes, the Atlantic coast of Portugal offers fantastic cycling holiday opportunities.
 This tour starts in Porto, a Unesco World Heritage city, and the itinerary follows relatively easy flat or rolling cycling trails through a variety of landscapes and along the stunning coastline, with stops in different villages and towns for a full immersion in the relaxed Portuguese way of life.
 Highlights include a scenic ride through the dunes of the São Jacinto Natural Reserve and an overnight stay in the picture-perfect fortified village of Óbidos.
-After a week of cycling along some of the best coastline in Portugal, a full day is dedicated to visiting Lisbon, one of the most charming capital cities in the world.
+After a week of cycling along some of the best coastline in Portugal, enjoy the delights of Lisbon, one of the most charming capital cities in the world.
 Did you know you can travel by train to this trip?
-Find out more here
+Find out more here Join us to celebrate Headwater’ 50th anniversary!
+The departure starting in Porto on 16 June 2024 features extra inclusions to mark the occasion: an extra wine tasting, a local birthday celebration and a special edition Headwater kitbag.

 We're here to help